NextUrban/Livability_by_Twitter/README.md

  [Geospatial metadata](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata)

  Converting sentiments to map through Jupyter notebook (iPhyton).
-The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble to use in a dashboard setting (Please stay patient the page takes time to load).
+The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble to use in a dashboard setting (Please stay patient, the page takes time to load).

 $